 Signs that I am not an artist:

-- I didn’t attend an art school and have no relevant qualification;
+- I didn’t attend an art school and have no relevant qualifications;

 The underlying problem is confusion between doing and being.
 I have often performed an artist’s role.
 But I am not an artist in the way that I am male, a father or have brown eyes.
 Doing art is a matter of choice and, perhaps, of performance standard.
 The essentialism that defines—and limits—people by what they do or don’t do mistakes ideas that help us interpret the world with underlying realities.
 It is also lazy.